hjake123/reactive/README.md

 Both recipes support item stack definitions with "count" greater than 1.

-Though the mod doesn't use them (at this point), there are also Precipitation Recipes, which cause items to be generated without a catalyst item.
+Though the mod doesn't describe them in JEI, there are also Precipitation Recipes, which cause items to be generated without a catalyst item.
 Their format is:
 ```
 {
   "type": "reactive:precipitation",